 Examination regulations are VERY strict regarding items that may be taken into the examination room.
 If you break these rules you will be disqualified from the examination.
-Mobile telephones and smart devices MUST NOT BE BROUGHT INTO THE EXAMINATION ROOM even if they are turned off.
+Mobile telephones, watches and smart devices MUST NOT BE BROUGHT INTO THE EXAMINATION ROOM even if they are turned off.
 If you accidentally take one in, you should hand it in to the invigilator.

-If you are found with a mobile phone or other smart device once the exam has started the exam board must be informed and you could be disqualified from this and possible future examinations.
+If you are found with a mobile phone, watch or other smart device once the exam has started the exam board must be informed and you could be disqualified from this and possible future examinations.

-No food is allowed in the examination rooms.
-However, water bottles are allowed in the exam hall if necessary.
-These MUST be in clear bottles with a spill-proof cap.
+Food is not usually allowed in the examination room but may be allowed at the discretion of the Exams Manager.
+Any food taken into the exam room must be free of packaging and in a transparent container.
+Drinks bottles are allowed in the examination room.
+These MUST be transparent bottles with a spill-proof cap.
 There must be no label on the bottle.